hcholab/sfkit/docs/source/tutorial.rst

 .. note::

-    If you would like to run this workflow, but are not very comfortable with the command line, there is also a `website-only tutorial <https://sfkit.org/tutorial>`_ that you can follow.
+    There is also a website-only *auto-configured* version of this tutorial available at `sfkit.org/tutorial <https://sfkit.org/tutorial>`_.

 Prerequisites
 -------------